Tylan Grant

-Tylan Grant (born 9 October 2001) is an English actor, known for playing Brooke Hathaway in the Channel 4 soap opera Hollyoaks.
-For his role as Brooke, Grant was nominated for Best Newcomer at the 2019 British Soap Awards, as well as Celebrity of the Year at the 2019 National Diversity Awards.
+Tylan Grant (born 9 October 2001) is an English actor, known for playing Phoenix Hathaway in the Channel 4 soap opera Hollyoaks.
+For his role as Phoenix/Brooke, Grant was nominated for Best Newcomer at the 2019 British Soap Awards, as well as Celebrity of the Year at the 2019 National Diversity Awards.

 Early and personal life

-Tylan Grant was born Talia Vanessa Grant on 9 October 2001 in London, to parents David and Carrie Grant.
-Grant also has three siblings; Olive, Arlo and Nathan.
+Tylan Grant was born in 2001 in London, to parents David and Carrie Grant.
+Grant has three siblings, including Olive Gray.

-Grant was diagnosed with Asperger's syndrome in 2009, at the age of seven, and has spoken about the difficulties he faced while attending school, due to there being little awareness on the syndrome at the time.
-In a piece for i newspaper, Grant stated that teachers did not believe that he was autistic, and that nobody at school understood him.
-He also wrote: "I was scared of loud noises, terrified of certain subjects, I wasn’t sure how to make friends or how to keep friendships going, how to cope when I was teased about my afro hair, or how to eat next to someone who sneezed."
-Grant's mother Carrie revealed that when he was younger, Grant was "really badly bullied to the point where it made them mentally ill" and that he was "unable to escape the bullies".
-Father David added that Grant was hospitalised for mental health issues caused by the bullying, which transformed into cyber bullying while Grant was in hospital.
+Grant was diagnosed with autism spectrum disorder in 2009, at the age of seven, and has spoken about the difficulties he faced while attending school, due to there being little awareness on the syndrome at the time.
+In a piece for i newspaper, he stated that teachers did not believe that he was autistic, and that nobody at school understood him.

-Grant is a trans man and uses he/him pronouns.
+Grant also has dyscalculia, is a trans man and uses he/him pronouns.